Borneo campaign: North Borneo

 While the 24th Brigade rapidly captured Labuan's airfield and town, it encountered sustained resistance from the Japanese garrison which was located in a well-defended stronghold.
 After heavy casualties were sustained during the 2/28th Battalion's initial attack against this position on 16 June it was decided to subject the area to a sustained bombardment.
 The battalion attacked again on 21 June with the support of tanks and rapidly defeated the Japanese forces.
 The fighting on Labuan cost the 24th Brigade 34 killed and 93 wounded.
 The Australian soldiers counted 389 Japanese dead and took 11 prisoners.

 A week after the initial landing on Labuan, the Australians followed up with attacks on Japanese positions around Weston on the north-eastern part of Brunei Bay.
-The Australians then pushed inland along the single track railway that ran from Weston towards the junction at Beaufort, 23 km north-west of Brunei Bay, and then on to Jesselton.
+The Australians then pushed inland along the single track railway that ran from Weston towards the junction at Beaufort, 23 km north-east of Brunei Bay, and then on to Jesselton.
 The heaviest fighting of the operations on the mainland took place on 27/28 June during the Battle of Beaufort, during which more than 100 Japanese defenders were killed.
 After this engagement the 24th Brigade undertook limited further advances in order to push the Japanese forces into the hills; the brigade's limit of exploitation was the Beaufort–Tenom railway and during this period the Australian commanders adopted a cautious approach to limit casualties.
 Nevertheless, clashes continued into August; on 3 August, the Japanese attempted to counterattack a position held by the 2/28th Battalion.
 At least 11 Japanese were killed in the fighting, for the loss of one Australian.